LoganDrdaCS/package-delivery-simulation/README.md

 *   **Addresses.csv**: Contains a list of all possible addresses.
 *   **Distances.csv**: Contains the distance matrix for each address.

 <!-- License -->
-## License
+## License:

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 <!-- CONTACT -->
 ## Contact
 Logan Drda - logan.drda.cs@gmail.com